tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_oxygenxml.md

 ### Markdown formats supported in Oxygen XML

 Oxygen XML provides support for CommonMark Markdown (the same Markdown standard used by the OpenAPI spec) as well MDITA files (Markdown DITA) from the [Lightweight DITA (LwDITA) spec](http://docs.oasis-open.org/dita/LwDITA/v1.0/cnprd01/LwDITA-v1.0-cnprd01.html).
-The [MDITA](http://docs.oasis-open.org/dita/LwDITA/v1.0/cnprd01/LwDITA-v1.0-cnprd01.html#what-is-mdita) format follows [GitHub-Flavored Markdown](https://www.oxygenxml.com/xml_editor/markdown_editor.html#integration-of-popular-markdown-rules) (for example, fenced code blocks with a language identifier) and also incorporates some re-use features from DITA (primarily keyrefs and conrefs) -- see the [supported MDITA syntax here](https://github.com/jelovirt/org.lwdita/wiki/Syntax-reference).
-Keyrefs allow you to use variables in your content, and conrefs allow for content re-use (also called transcludes, where you can insert the content from one file into another).
+The [MDITA](http://docs.oasis-open.org/dita/LwDITA/v1.0/cnprd01/LwDITA-v1.0-cnprd01.html#what-is-mdita) format follows [GitHub-Flavored Markdown](https://www.oxygenxml.com/xml_editor/markdown_editor.html#integration-of-popular-markdown-rules) (for example, fenced code blocks with a language identifier) and also incorporates some re-use features from DITA (primarily `keyrefs` and `conrefs`) &mdash; see the [supported MDITA syntax here](https://github.com/jelovirt/org.lwdita/wiki/Syntax-reference).
+The `keyref` element allows you to use variables in your content, and `conref` allows for content re-use (also called transcludes, where you can insert the content from one file into another).

 ### Markdown preview in Oxygen XML's editor